istrategylabs/paw/README.md

 ![PAW preview](paw-preview.png)

+PAW is a [Slack](https://slack.com/)-integrated tracking system for dogs in the workplace.
+It allows owners to effortlessly keep tabs of their pets without needing to have them tethered to a desk all day.

 ## Up-and-running

+First, start a [Redis](http://redis.io/) server for storing data.

-To start the API server:
+Then, to start the API server:

 ```
 npm run start
 ```

-To start the API server with [Nodemon](https://github.com/remy/nodemon) + [Browsersync](https://github.com/Browsersync/browser-sync) server:
+or to start the API server with [Nodemon](https://github.com/remy/nodemon) + a client with [Browsersync](https://github.com/Browsersync/browser-sync) server:

 ```
 npm run dev